thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-Now let's go back to `main()` and update it to iterate through the list of states.
-We'll also add
+Now let's go back to `main()` and update it to iterate through the list of states and submit
-code to set the Freelance Status field to `Yes`.
+a search for each state with the the Freelance Status field to `Yes`.
+We'll also add in code
+to wait for the results to show up in the table.

 ```javascript
 async function main() {